Prescrypto/mentionMail/README.md

 1. COPY THE CODE
 2. IN YOUR ACTUAL SHEET SELECT TOOLS > SCRIPT EDITOR
 3. PASTE THE CODE
-7. CREATE A CONTACT SHEET WITH THE FOLLOWING PATTERN:
+7. CREATE A CONTACT SHEET WITH THE FOLLOWING PATTERN (Make sure its the first sheet):

     1st column      2nd Column
     @Carlos         carlosexample@gmail.com